api3dao/data-feed-proxy-combinators/README.md

 1.  **Deploy `InverseApi3ReaderProxyV1`**:
     - Input `PROXY`: Address of the ETH/USD `IApi3ReaderProxy` dAPI.
     - Output: An `IApi3ReaderProxy` contract.
 This deployed instance of `InverseApi3ReaderProxyV1` reads USD/ETH.
-    - Example command: `NETWORK=your_network PROXY=0xAddressOfEthUsdDapi pnpm deploy:InverseApi3ReaderProxyV1`
+    - Example command: `NETWORK=base PROXY=0xAddressOfEthUsdDapi pnpm deploy:InverseApi3ReaderProxyV1`

 2.  **Deploy `ScaledApi3FeedProxyV1`**:
     - Input `PROXY`: Address of the `InverseApi3ReaderProxyV1` instance deployed in step 1.
     - Input `DECIMALS`: `8`.
     - Output: An `AggregatorV2V3Interface` contract.
 This deployed instance of `ScaledApi3FeedProxyV1` reads USD/ETH scaled to 8 decimals.
-    - Example command: `NETWORK=your_network PROXY=0xAddressOfDeployedInverseApi3ReaderProxyV1FromStep1 DECIMALS=8 pnpm deploy:ScaledApi3FeedProxyV1`
+    - Example command: `NETWORK=base PROXY=0xAddressOfDeployedInverseApi3ReaderProxyV1FromStep1 DECIMALS=8 pnpm deploy:ScaledApi3FeedProxyV1`
       _Note: Replace `0xAddressOfDeployedInverseApi3ReaderProxyV1FromStep1` with the actual address obtained from the deployment artifact of step 1._

 This pipeline successfully provides the dApp with the required USD/ETH feed at the desired precision and interface.